bayerischer-rundfunk/android-env-picker/README.md

 The Android library for in-app management of environment variables.

-An easy way to let testers switch among predefined environments or create their own.
+An easy way to switch among predefined environments or create your own on the fly.
 Manage string values like endpoints or more complex data structures that define the entire environment (dev / test / live).
 The convenient UI makes it easy to create, edit and switch among setups.
-A restart is triggered after making a change to ensure the app initilaizes in the new environment.
+A restart is triggered after making a change to ensure the app initializes in the new environment.

 ![](static/envpicker-overview.jpg)
 ![](static/envpicker-dialog.jpg)